contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Yes, for the prospective portion (current assessment).
 For the retroactive portion (up to 5 years back), a writ of mandamus declaring the right to offset is recommended (STJ Summaries 213 and 460), followed by prior qualification at the Federal Revenue and a monthly PER/DCOMP operation.
 Trying to offset retroactively without qualification is risky — it may constitute a "non-declared" offset with a 75% penalty.

-What is the amount to exclude — the ICMS shown or the ICMS collected?
+What is the amount to exclude — the ICMS highlighted or the ICMS collected?

-The ICMS SHOWN on each invoice.
-This was the definition set in RE 574.706 and confirmed in clarification motions — rejecting the Revenue’s initial interpretation (which argued it was the ICMS actually collected, after ICMS non-cumulativity credits).
-The difference is financially relevant: the shown amount is typically larger than the collected one, generating a larger credit.
+The ICMS HIGHLIGHTED on each invoice.
+This was the definition set in RE 574.706 and confirmed in clarification motions — rejecting the Revenue's initial interpretation (which argued it was the ICMS actually collected, after ICMS non-cumulativity credits).
+The difference is financially relevant: the highlighted amount is typically larger than the collected one, generating a larger credit.

 What are the derived "offspring theses"?